 Accounts not paid in full by the due date will be assessed a late fee.
 The College reserves the right to cancel the registration for students whose accounts are not paid in full or on time.
 All payment arrangements will be subject to a payment plan fee.

-Accounts that have not have paid in full and have enrolled in a payment plan will be assessed a late fee each month.
-Unpaid balances may be turned over to a collection agency and subject to collection costs as permitted by law.
+Delinquent accounts will be assessed a late fee each month of 1% of the balance or $10.00 maximum.
+Unpaid balances may be turned over to a collection agency and subject to collection costs of up to 30% as permitted by law.